pjakiela/ECON379/exercises/E5-DD2.md

 ![desc-time](https://pjakiela.github.io/ECON379/exercises/E5-DD2/stata-time-desc.png)

+Notice that the `time` variable is formatted in Stata's date format:  it is stored as a number, but appears as a month and year when you describe or tabulate it.

-Use the command `tab time post` to
+Use the command `tab time post` to see how Professor Godlonton and Dr. Okeke define the post-treatment time period in their analysis.
+What is the first treated month?